 Even a well-meaning and art-aware real estate developer works from a top-down model: they buy the property, develop it, and fill it.
 There are a number of local business leaders and real estate developers who have invited artists to sit at the decision making table and these collective decisions tend to be the most inclusive, sensitive, and useful to the arts community, and larger community as a whole.
 Some of these folks were briefly mentioned in this article, but the author didn’t discuss those initiatives or conversations.
 She focused on real estate in Baltimore’s Station North Arts & Entertainment District.

-I need to reiterate: Sellers wrote a good piece.
+I need to reiterate: Sellers wrote a fine piece.
 She conducted a ton of research and it’s obvious that she spent a copious amount of time in Station North with a variety of movers and shakers there in writing this article.
 It’s not her fault that some idiot higher-up editor at the Washington Post skimmed her well researched article and assigned it an inaccurate and misleading sensationalized headline.
 But – this headline IS the article I want to read in mainstream press.
 It’s the article I continually strive to write and it’s what a large and well-informed audience needs to hear.
 And this article, as good as it was, was not it.

 At this time, I would like to suggest a few alternate titles to this article, in an attempt to accurately represent its content.
 Which seems most appropriate?